gooddata/gooddata-ui/docs/platform_intro.md

 * **GoodData.UI** is a React-based JavaScript library for building responsive analytical applications.
 This library is written on top of *GoodData.js* and makes creating analytical applications even more convenient by adding visual components.

-## Main Concepts
+## Main concepts

 Imagine you are an account manager for a Franchize network.
-You want to know the **average** daily amount for each Franchize office in the USA.
+You want to know the **average** daily amount of money for each Franchize office in the USA.

-You have the data that shows how much money your Franchizes earn daily.
-Let's display this data (on the left) as a bar chart (on the right):
+You have the data that shows how much money all your Franchizes earn daily.
+Let's display this data as a bar chart:

 ![Bar Chart](assets/intro_bar_chart.png "Bar Chart")

 The graph shows the elements that together work as unified input for creating a visualization using GoodData.UI.
 In the bar chart:

 * `$ Avg Daily Total Sales` is a **measure** that is a computational expression that aggregates one or more numerical values.
 In this example, you are interested in the average daily amount.
-The `$ Avg Daily Total Sales` is a measure that is derived by calculating the average of the daily amounts (`Daily Sales` in your data).

 * `Location State` is an **attribute** that breaks the measure apart and provides context to the data.
 In this example, the measure is sliced by the location of the Franchize offices.

-* A **filter** is a set of conditions that removes specific values from the your original data.
+* A **filter** is a set of conditions that removes specific values from your original data.
 Notice that the chart shows only USA-specific values of `Location State`.
 This is because the bar chart has a **filter** applied to display only the offices located in the USA.